Project Structure

 Speed up development with Turborepo generators

-Turborepo comes out of the box with a code generator system (opens in a new tab).
+Turborepo comes out of the box with a code generator system.

 For exmaple, to add a new workspace interactively, we’ve added a generator: